Lady Pioneers' playoff run comes to end with 8-2 loss

 DuBois C.C.
-(21-3) advances to Monday’s semifinal against Saegertown.
+(21-3) advanced to Monday’s semifinal against Saegertown.
 Saegertown (16-4) edged WPIAL champion Union in the first game of the doubleheader, 1-0, in eight innings.

 West Greene closes the season with a 14-5 record.